rag315/rag315/README.md

 - For a final class project, this RMD File analyzes the LLTEM Data set.

+UFOs 2
+- A personal project intended to familiarize myself with python packages matplotlib, pandas, and geopandas. 'main.py' analyzes a 2016 dataset from the National UFO Reporting Center of US/Canada.
+This dataset can be found at https://data.world/aarranzlopez/ufo-sights-2016-us-and-canada .
 <!---
 rag315/rag315 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.